 The school’s Special Educational Needs Co-ordinators (SENDCO’s) have access to general pupil data together with the special educational needs data, performance data, attendance data and emergency contact details.
 This is to ensure that the SENDCO’s has sufficient data to support the child with special educational needs.

-The school’s Designated Safeguarding Leads (DSL’s) have access to general pupil data together with the welfare data of the pupil which includes information on children in care, child protection plans in place, disability information.
+The HR Officer and the school’s Designated Safeguarding Leads (DSL’s) have access to general pupil data together with the welfare data of the pupil which includes information on children in care, child protection plans in place, disability information.
 This ensures that the DSL’s have access to all relevant data and can ensure data shared by other agencies, in compliance with GDPR, is current.
+Does this require clarification?

 The admin support team has access to general pupil data, emergency contact details and attendance data.
 The admin team is required to update registers for children absent or late and will be required to contact parents on a regular basis for general school matters or in the event of an emergency.

-The Heads of School/Headteacher have access to all data of the pupils so that they may discharge their duties relating to pupil attendance and general communication with parents.
-The Heads of School/Headteacher also have access to staff data to facilitate fulfilling their responsibilities in ensuring staff have the correct contracts of employment and paid accordingly.
+The Executive/Academy Heads have access to all data of the pupils so that they may discharge their duties relating to pupil attendance and general communication with parents.
+The Executive/Academy Heads also have access to staff data to facilitate fulfilling their responsibilities in ensuring staff have the correct contracts of employment and paid accordingly.

-The Heads of School/Headteacher have access to all pupil data and all staff data.
+The Heads of Executive/Academy Heads have access to all pupil data and all staff data.

 Electronic Data Management